Skip to Main Content

 Marcotte Library's print collection on Appalachia & Rural Studies

 This list is a only sample of what is available at the Marcotte Library in the areas of literature, health/healthcare and history/social conditions.
-More titles are available through UC Libraries and OhioLINK.
+More titles are available through UC Libraries.
+The search box on this page will allow you to search UC Libraries collection.

 Liteature